rrcobb/crafting-interpreters/README.md

 - we're also using fairly standard #include and #ifndef/ #define as a once-only header mechanism
 - Also we're starting to do pointer stuff, since we're building the stack.
 Cool.
 - It's a little hard to see the whole design space of programming languages, and what other options there are for pieces of this.
 I guess playing with the pieces once they're working is one way to get that sense, but maybe good to truck through most of the book first is a good idea.
+- we're also doing some _funky_ preprocessor stuff.
+See #define BINARY_OP and the book notes around it.
+- "Even though the arithmetic operators take operands—which are found on the stack—the arithmetic bytecode instructions do not."
+This is somewhat remarkable - we're turning the language into a stack-calculator, which, I guess I didn't realize was possible.

+### Challenges
+1. What bytecode instruction sequences would you generate for the following expressions:

+1 * 2 + 3
+1 + 2 * 3
+3 - 2 - 1
+1 + 2 * 3 - 4 / -5

+(Remember that Lox does not have a syntax for negative number literals, so the -5 is negating the number 5.)

+2. If we really wanted a minimal instruction set, we could eliminate either OP_NEGATE or OP_SUBTRACT.
+Show the bytecode instruction sequence you would generate for:

+4 - 3 * -2

+First, without using OP_NEGATE.
+Then, without using OP_SUBTRACT.

+Given the above, do you think it makes sense to have both instructions?
+Why or why not?
+Are there any other redundant instructions you would consider including?

+3. Our VM’s stack has a fixed size, and we don’t check if pushing a value overflows it.
+This means the wrong series of instructions could cause our interpreter to crash or go into undefined behavior.
+Avoid that by dynamically growing the stack as needed.

+What are the costs and benefits of doing so?

+4. To interpret OP_NEGATE, we pop the operand, negate the value, and then push the result.
+That’s a simple implementation, but it increments and decrements ip unnecessarily, since the stack ends up the same height in the end.
+It might be faster to simply negate the value in place on the stack and leave ip alone.
+Try that and see if you can measure a performance difference.

+Are there other instructions where you can do a similar optimization?